jabcom/webhookproxy/SECURITY.md

 ## Conclusion

-MondayProxy provides comprehensive security features to protect against common web vulnerabilities.
+WebhookProxy provides comprehensive security features to protect against common web vulnerabilities.
 Proper configuration and monitoring are essential for maintaining security in production environments.

 **Remember**: Security is an ongoing process, not a one-time setup.
 Regular monitoring, updates, and testing are crucial for maintaining a secure proxy server.